An Empirical Study into Annotator Agreement, Ground Truth Estimation, and Algorithm Evaluation: Methodology

 where $L(i,j)$ is the image's tone component, obtained by converting the colour image into the CIELAB colour space, and $W_{xy}$ is the set of co-ordinates that define the neighbourhood of $L(x,y)$.
-Image contrast in a grey scale image is calculated as above but $L(x,y) = I(x,y)$.
-As contrast is taken within a local neighbourhood, to make a fair comparison the maximum agreement is taken within the same neighbourhood when their correlation is calculated.
+Image contrast in a grey scale image is calculated as above by substituting $I(x,y)$ for $L(x,y)$.
+For the comparison of contrast and agreement the maximum agreement within the local neighbourhood is used.